5 Reasons Why You Need a Cash-Back Card in Your Wallet

 Sign-Up Bonuses and Other Perks

 In addition, cash-back cards often come with decent sign-up bonuses.
 Again, sign-up bonuses for cash-back credit cards are usually not as valuable as those that come with premium credit cards.
 However, given that cash-back cards often have no annual fee, the sign-up bonus is a nice perk.
 Plus, cash-back cards may come with other perks.

 How To Evaluate a Cash-Back Credit Card

 When evaluating a cash-back card, take a look at the fees first.
 Many banks and credit unions are trying to reduce fees, meaning you should look for a card that has little to no fees beyond its APR.
 If the card does charge an annual fee, make sure the rewards are enough to justify that fee.
 You’ll also want to look at the sign-up bonus and other perks – and the spending requirement to earn that bonus.
-Lastly, what are the other perks?
-Cash-back cards can offer a number of perks, so this one is up to you.
-Research a few cash-back cards and see which one has more of the perks you care about.

 With their low fees and ability to earn cash back on all your purchases, a cash-back card is a handy addition to most anyone’s wallet.

 - Financial Insight in Your Inbox: Sign Up for GBR's Daily Newsletter

 - 3 Ways to Recession Proof Your Retirement